chirag-projects/Spider-Dot_Interaction/README.md

 #spiderweb
-#this Repo.. having noramal basic htm, css and js file
+#this Repo.. having normal basic htm, css and js file

 #Only for spiderweb like template design for a website